toransahu/g4g/misc/README.md

 - Cell 11 value is dependent on cell02, cell00
 - Cell 21 value is dependent on cell 22
 - Cell 22 value is dependent on cell11 and cell20

+## 21. You have given a character ‘A’ which is already printed.
+You are allowed to perform only 2 operations:

+- Copy All – This operation will copy all the printed characters.
+- Paste – This operation will paste all the characters which are already copied.
+Given a number N, write an algorithm to print character ‘A’ exactly N times with minimum no of operations (either copy all or paste)

+example:
+Character – A
+N = 6

+Option 1:
+Copy All – this will copy ‘A’
+Paste – output “AA”
+Paste – output “AAA”
+Paste – output “AAAA”
+Paste – output “AAAAA”
+Paste – output “AAAAAA”
+Total operations – 6

+Option 2:
+Copy All – this will copy ‘A’
+Paste – output “AA”
+Paste – output “AAA”
+Copy All
+Paste – output “AAAAAA”
+Total operations – 5

+Since with option 2, the task is done in 5 operations.
+Minimum operations – 5